French-Mediterranean Kitchen: Coq Au Vin Recipe

 4.

-Add the chopped onion and diced carrots to the pot and sauté until softened.
+Add the chopped onion and diced carrots to the pot, stirring occasionally as they sauté in the flavorful drippings.
+Cook until softened and slightly caramelized, about 5 minutes.

 Mark as complete